danielpeter/specfem3d/03_mesh_generation.md

 In the main directory, type

       make xmeshfem3D

 If all paths and flags have been set correctly, the mesher should now compile and produce the executable `bin/xmeshfem3D`.
 Please note that `xmeshfem3D` must be called directly from the main directory, as most of the binaries of the package.

-Input for the mesh generation program is provided through the parameter file `Mesh_Par_file`, which resides in the subdirectory `DATA/meshfem3D_files/`. (to see how to use it, see the EXAMPLES specific to the internal mesher in directory `EXAMPLES/meshfem3D_examples/`.
+Input for the mesh generation program is provided through the parameter file `Mesh_Par_file`, which resides in the subdirectory `DATA/meshfem3D_files/`.
+(To see how to use it, see the EXAMPLES specific to the internal mesher in directory `EXAMPLES/meshfem3D_examples/`.)
 Before running the mesher, a number of parameters need to be set in the `Mesh_Par_file`.
 This requires a basic understanding of how the SEM is implemented, and we encourage you to read D. Komatitsch and Vilotte (1998; D. Komatitsch and Tromp 1999) and Komatitsch et al. (2004).

 The mesher and the solver use UTM coordinates internally, therefore you need to define the zone number for the UTM projection (e.g., zone 11 for Los Angeles).
 Use decimal values for latitude and longitude (no minutes/seconds).
 These values are approximate; the mesher will round them off to define a square mesh in UTM coordinates.
 When running benchmarks on rectangular models, turn the UTM projection off by using the flag `SUPPRESS_UTM_PROJECTION`, in which case all ‘longitude’ parameters simply refer to the \(x\) axis, and all ‘latitude’ parameters simply refer to the \(y\) axis.

-To run the mesher for a global simulation, the following parameters need to be set in the `Mesh_Par_file`:
+To run the internal mesher for a regional simulation, the following parameters need to be set in the `Mesh_Par_file`:

 <span>`LATITUDE_MIN`</span>
 Minimum latitude in the block (negative for South).